josancamon19/simple-browser-use/README.md

 3. Playwright launches a real browser, headless (invisible) by default.
 4. V1, works in 110 lines.
 5. Some websites have blockers for agents (e.g. Google search)
+6. sonnet-3-7 latest is best

 ------

 ### Tasks

+- [x] Get frames as a gif
-- [ ] Test multiple models, multiple reasoning levels
+- [x] Test multiple models, multiple reasoning levels
-- [ ] handle js/render waits, longer wait times
+- [x] handle js/render waits, longer wait times
 - [ ] confirm search bars (enter after, bool param)
 - [ ] what happens when it tries to click, but hasn't scrolled to have that \#id visible
   - [ ] Quickly test playwright